fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 ### What is Femto

-Femto is a dotnet CLI tool that primarily does two things
+Femto is a dotnet CLI tool that primarily does two things:

- - **Project dependency analysis**: going through all your project's dependencies, the direct and the transitive, extracting information about which npm dependencies are needed, which versions they should have and where they should be installed.
+ - **Project dependency analysis**: going through all your project's dependencies, the direct and the transitive, extracting information about which npm dependencies are needed, which versions they should have and how they should be installed (dependency vs development dependency).
 Next this information is compared against what you already have installed to decide whether a package is missing or if a version of an installed npm package has an invalid version (falls outside the required version constraint specified by the Fable binding).
 Femto will log the commands that are required for full package resolution.

  - **Automatic package resolution**: Logging the actions required for package resolution is nice, you can manually execute them one by one and have all the packages you need in the right place.
 However why do it manually when Femto can do it for you?
 Run Femto with the `--resolve` flag and let it do the magic.

 Today, Femto is released as beta and we would love to hear from you what you think about it, ready to take it for a spin?